 MY BONNIE LIES OVER THE OCEAN UKULELE TUTORIAL

-View My Bonnie Lies over the Ocean ukulele tutorial, an easy ukulele song for beginners.
-With just five simple chords namely G, C, A, D and D7 and a standard all-down strum pattern, you will soon be playing this song all on your own.
+With this My Bonnie Lies over the Ocean ukulele tutorial, you’ll learn an easy ukulele song for beginners.
+You’ll need just five simple chords namely G, C, A, D and D7.
+As for the strum pattern, you can use the standard all-down strum pattern.
+And soon, you will playing this song all on your own.
 Download the lyrics and chords sheet here before heading to the ukulele tutorial.

 SCOTTISH FOLK TUNE

-My Bonnie Lies Over the Ocean, which is sometimes referred to as Bring Back My Bonnie to Me is a catchy Scottish folk song that became popular in America and in other parts of the world.
-The precise origin of the song is not known but the most prevalent premise is that it was composed for Bonnie Prince Charlie by his Jacobite supporters.
+My Bonnie Lies Over the Ocean, or Bring Back My Bonnie to Me, is a catchy Scottish folk song that became popular in America and in other parts of the world.
+The precise origin of the song is not known.
+But the most prevalent premise is that Jacobite supporters composed the song for Bonnie Prince Charlie.

 BONNIE PRINCE CHARLIE